slinksoft/SSClient/README.md

 # SSClient
 A modified version of SupraClient for Kaillera

-A long-awaited update to Slink Client, based off unofficial fixes by myself.
+A long-awaited update to Slink Client, based off unofficial fixes by Jgunishka and myself.

 Credits:
 - Slink
+- Jgunishka
 - SupraFast

 https://github.com/God-Weapon/SupraclientC